 Crowdfunding works best for specific campaigns and when you’re telling specific stories.
 It is critical to invest time and effort in making your online donation page shine.
 Make sure that the potential donors encounter a user-friendly website and have a smooth crowdfunding experience.
 Your donate button should be easy to find, and the donation link should be accessible within seconds of your donation page loading.
 Design your donation page to match the rest of the website.

 It is also crucial to design a donation page that is mobile-friendly/responsive.
 Keep the donation page on one page.
-Keep it simple and straightforward, with a call to action at the front and centre.
+Keep it simple and straightforward, with a call to action at the front and center.
 Use powerful images and offer multiple payment options.
 Crowdfunding has become popular through the proliferation of various online platforms such as Whydonate and is used by corporates as well as non-profits.

 There are many different types of crowdfunding (reward-based crowdfunding, human capital crowdfunding, equity crowdfunding, etc.), but donation-based crowdfunding is the most commonly used by non-profits.
 To get the most out of donation-based crowdfunding, you need to post regular updates, use compelling images and videos, offer incentives, and share via email and social media.
 Make sure you tell a story – a story is what fuels a crowdfunding campaign.

-• Peer-to-peer Fundraising
+Peer-to-peer Fundraising

-Peer-to-peer fundraising and getting sponsorship for non-profit organisations is a subcategory of crowdfunding.
+Peer-to-peer fundraising and getting sponsorship for non-profit organizations is a subcategory of crowdfunding.
 Instead of having one crowdfunding page where everyone donates, individual fundraisers in peer-to-peer fundraising usually set up a personal fundraising page to accept donations, which are then received by your non-profit.

 This strategy leverages your donors’ existing networks.
-It encourages supporters to reach out to their peers, friends, colleagues and family members for donations and find sponsors.
+It encourages supporters to reach out to their peers, friends, colleagues, and family members for donations and find sponsors.

 Peer-to-peer fundraising is effective because it builds on relationships, leverages your pre-existing donor base, and contributes to providing social proof.
 We are more likely to trust a publication if it is created by a friend or family member.
-Peer-to-peer fundraising and getting charity sponsorship for non-profit organisations also work well because it’s exponential.
+Peer-to-peer fundraising and getting charity sponsorship for non-profit organizations also work well because it’s exponential.
 All of your supporters’ individual campaigns are surging out and bringing you more donors.

 3. Offline Fundraising

-• Letters / Direct Mail
+Letters / Direct Mail

-• Events
+Events

-Events have been effective tools for fundraising and getting sponsorship for non-profit organisations for many years because they provide a space for the non-profit and potential donors to interact.
+Events have been effective tools for fundraising and getting sponsorship for non-profit organizations for many years because they provide a space for the non-profit and potential donors to interact.
 Events can also boost your online fundraising.
 Donors are more likely to give if they can name faces.

-• Door-to-door
+Door-to-door

-• Phone Requests
+Phone Requests

 Phone requests are donation requests made over the phone and can range from an employee making a few “thank you” calls to major telemarketing campaigns.
 As with door-to-door fundraising, this technique has declined over the years as online fundraising grows, but it can still be effective for some non-profits to find sponsors.

-4. Government / Private Subsidies
+4. Government/Private Subsidies

-Each grant organisation has different requirements and may also depend on the country in which your non-profit is registered.
+Each grant organization has different requirements and may also depend on the country in which your non-profit is registered.
 One of the benefits of a grant is that it can support significant projects, enabling them to have a large-scale social impact that would otherwise not be possible.
 The downside is that it can take a significant amount of time.
 First, it takes time to develop the skills for writing a grant application, which actually leads to the payment of a grant, and then it can take a while to see the funds.

 In addition, subsidies are often linked to specific conditions.
 These conditions apply to matters such as how exactly you can use the money.
 They also have specific reporting requirements, which you should consider before applying.
 The conditions can also be related to certain outputs or outcomes or the achievement of agreed milestones.
 Grants can be very attractive to non-profits, but you should think carefully before applying for them.
 Here are a few things to consider before deciding to use grants as part of your fundraising/funding model.